Autism spectrum disorder (ASD) is a common developmental condition that may lead to communication and behavioural challenges in people with autism.

 While it is difficult to truly define autism, it is diagnosed across three different levels to better deliver appropriate supports.
 For a more in-depth read, take a look at ‘Understanding the different levels of autism‘.

 There are different levels of autism, all requiring specific supports.
 Your child’s level of autism will be indicated when a diagnosis is reached.

 This program aims to give children the best start to life by identifying the type and level of support they need, promoting inclusion in the community and providing opportunities to learn and grow.

-To access supports through the National Disability Insurance Scheme (NDIS) from the age of seven you are required to meet the NDIS eligibility criteria.
-People with an autism diagnosis are not automatically accepted to the NDIS.
+To access supports through the NDIS from the age of seven, you are required to meet the NDIS eligibility criteria.
+People with an autism diagnosis are not automatically accepted into the NDIS.